DaveBrig/Transfer_Learning_Seismic_Attributes/README.md

 To perform feature extraction, each of the geophysical image variations were split into a series of 3265 individual 600x600m tiles.
 Each of the image tiles were then passed through the pre-trained ResNet50 architecture.
 Before allowing the architecture to proceed to the final layer and perform classification, the features were extracted from the penultimate layer.
 Each of the 2064 features are numerical representations of textural information for each of the image tiles.
 Assuming that the features are of good quality, these can be used to quantify differences between the image tiles based on texture.

 The feature extraction process has transformed each image tile into a multi-dimensional dataset.
-These multi-dimensional datasets will be used to compare the three image variations based on the the textural information extracted.
+These multi-dimensional datasets will be used to compare the three image variations based on the the textural information extracted by the pre-trained network.

 ## Dimension Reduction

 To compare the feature sets between the geophysical images, a process of dimension reduction followed by clustering was performed.
 The objective was to determine firstly whether textural domains can be distinguished from each of the image variations, and then which of the variations provide the best representation of the sub-surface and are therefore most useful for distinguishing geological domains.

-For dimension reduction each of the feature sets were scaled using the python Standard Scalar, before applying Principal Component Analysis (PCA) followed by Uniform Manifold and Projection (UMAP) to reduce each of the feature sets to three components.
+For dimension reduction each of the feature sets were scaled using the python Standard Scalar, before applying Principal Component Analysis (PCA) and finally Uniform Manifold and Projection (UMAP) to reduce each of the feature sets to three components.

 As can be seen below, each of the UMAP representations are slightly different, indicating a difference in the ability for the extracted feature sets to distinguish between textural domains.
 To assist with comparisons, all tiles that fall within the Thylacine gas field are coloured in purple and those proximal to the dry well Geographe North-1 are highlighted in red.
-The objective of this experiment is not to predict hydrocarbon distribution, but since gas is known to be reservoired within sands of the Thylacine member, this visualisation can assist with identifying textural domains that are associated with shallow marine sands.
+The objective of this experiment is not to predict hydrocarbon distribution, but since the gas is known to be reservoired within shallow marine sands of the Thylacine member, this visualisation can assist with identifying textural domains that are consistent with this facies.

 ![Section](images/UMAP.png)